xebia-functional/appsly-android-rest/README.md

 }, "http://url/%s/%s", "param1", "param2");
 ```

-*Load always from cache if there is no internet connection*
+*Load from cache if there is no internet connection*

 ```java
 RestClientFactory.getClient().getAsync(